pmelander/base64/README.md

 # base64
-Provides full cross browser (and legacy browser) support for Base64 Encoding and Decoding true UTF-8 charset strings in Javascript.
+Provides full cross browser (and legacy browser) support for Base64 Encoding and Decoding true (not just merican) UTF-8 charset strings in Javascript.
 Will work with Base64 encoding and the UTF-8 charset on the .NET platform
 ## base64.encode in javascript
 ```javascript
 var encodedString = base64.encode(decodedString)